LelsersLasers/Notes/Biology/OS Notes.md

     - Breaks bonds &rarr; releases energy
     - ![Hydrolysis](https://openstax.org/apps/archive/20220509.174553/resources/bac340d3e94099ab5cf86f612177b6bc4c941ebd)
 - Dehydration and hydrolysis can be `catalyzed` ("sped up") with specific enzymes
+- Each monomer/polymer reaction is different
+    - Example: food is hydrolyzed into smaller molecules for easier absorption of nutrients
+- Each macromolecule is broken down by a specific enzyme
+    - Carbohydrates: broken down by amylase, sucrase, lactase, maltase
+    - Proteins: broken down by pepsin and peptidae, hydrochloric acid
+    - Lipids: broken down by lipases

 ### Carbohydrates

+#### Intro

+- Provide energy for the cell
+- Provide structural support to plants, fungi, and arthropods
+- Classified as monosaccharides, disaccharides, polysaccharides
+    - Depends on number of monomers in the molecule
+    - Monosaccharides: linked by glycosidic bonds as a result of dehydration synthesis
+        - Glucose, galactose, fructose
+    - Disacharides: sucrose, table sugar
+    - Polysaccharides: cellulose, starch in plants, glycogen in animals
+- Made of carbon, hydrogen, oxygen in the ratio of CH2O

+#### Molecular Structures

+-  Represented by the stoichiometric forumla "(CH20)n"

+##### Monosaccharides

+- Mono = "one"
+- sacchar = "sweet"
+- Mostly end with suffix "-ose" (glucose)
+- Simple sugars
+- Number of carbon 3-7 (usually)
+    - Trioses: 3 carbons, pentoses: 5 carbons, hexoses: 6 carbon
+- If it has an `aldehyde` group (functional group with "R-CHO"), it is an aldose
+- If it has a `ketone` group (functional group with "RC(=O)R'"), it is a ketose
+- Glucose: "C6H12O6"
+    - Energy released from glucose used to make adenosine triphosphate
+- Exist as a linear chain or ring-shaped molecules
+    - In aqueous solutions they are usually in ring forms

+##### Disacharides

+- Di = "two"
+- Form when two monosaccharides undergo dehydration synthesis
+    - The hydroxyl group of one monosaccharide combines with the H of another releasing an H2O and forming a covalent bond
+    - `Glycosidic bond`: covalent bond between a carbohydrate and another molecule
+- Lactose: from monomers glucose and galactose
+- Maltose: from two glucose
+- Sucrose: from glucose and fructose

+##### Polysaccharides

+- Poly = "many"
+- Long chain of monosaccharides linked by glycosidic bond
+- Starch: from amylose and amylopectin (both polymers of glucose)
+    - Plants are able to synthesize glucose, the extra is stored as starch
+- `Glycogen`: storage form of glucose
+    - Made from monomers og glucose
+    - Animal equivelent of starch
+    - When glocuse levels drop, glycogen is broken down to release glucose (`glycogenolysis`)
+- `Celluose`: makes up most of the cell wall of plants
+    - Made from glucose linked by β 1-4 glycosidic bonds
+    - Rigid and has high tensile strength

+#### Benefits of Carbohydrates

+- Server various functions
+    - Athropods have an exoskeleton made from `chitin` (a polysaccharides)
+- Part of a healthy diet
+    - Used for energy
+    - Fiber = good

 ### Lipids

+#### Intro

+- Lipids are mostly carbons, hydrogen, oxygen
+- Mostly nonpolar (hydrophobic)
+- Most fats are three fatty acids bonded to one glycerol
+- Phospholipids mostly have a glycerol or sphingosine backbone

+#### Fats and Oils

+##### Trans Fats

+##### Omega Fatty Acids

+#### Waxes

+#### Phospholipids

+#### Steroids

 ### Proteins